Bhayankavu Bhagavathi Temple: Deity

-The coloured powders used for the kalam are prepared from natural products only.
+The coloured powders used for the kolam are prepared from natural products only.
 The pigments are extracted from plants - rice flour (white), charcoal powder (black), turmeric powder (yellow), powdered green leaves (green), and a mixture of turmeric powder and lime (red).
-It often takes more than two hours to finish a kalam drawing with appealing perfection.
-Decorations like a canopy of palm fronds, garlands of red hibiscus flowers and thulasi or Ocimum leaves are hung above the kalam.
-Also during the festival, women carry lighted lamps and move in a procession to the temple for peace and prosperity.
+It often takes more than two hours to finish a kolam drawing with appealing perfection.
+Decorations like a canopy of palm fronds, garlands of red hibiscus flowers and thulasi or Ocimum leaves are hung above the kolam.

+Other rituals

+The festival is also famous for the participation of hundreds of girls and women.
+They carry the thalappoli in procession.
+Poothan and Thira folk are also part of the festival – a head gear with Bhagavathy and other deities.
+The big headgear is balanced on head using a cotton cloth known as thorthu.

+Various kolam and effigies are part of the annual festival.

+During the festival, women carry lighted lamps and move in a procession to the temple for peace and prosperity.
 Normally, hundreds of devotees participate to witness this important ritual in the temple.